alexle/alexle.github.com/posts/technical-debt-developers.markdown

 From my experience, it's clear software has taken on too much debt when developers are afraid or unwilling to make changes.
 Maybe the code has too many dependencies, or lacks documentation, or is missing adequate unit-testing.
 Everything just becomes *difficult*.

-No one wants to touch XYZ module, because they know it'll cause a cascade of subsequent changes in other areas of the code.
-Every fix introduces more bugs.
-Faced with deadlines, developers may even resort to the "check-in code, throw it over the wall, and hope nothing breaks" approach.
+It's terrible when no one wants to touch module XYZ, because they know it'll cause a cascade of subsequent changes in other areas of the code.
+In this environment, fixes often introduce more bugs.

-What's worse is when adding new features or upgrading to next-gen hardware become *risky*.
-This leads to developers touching things as little as possible, saying to themselves that "the next person will make this right".
+The worst is when adding new features or upgrading to next-gen hardware become *risky*.
+This leads to developers touching things as little as possible, leaving this strain for the next person under the believe that "the next guy/girl will make this right".
 Clearly, this is not a good culture to cultivate.

 ##Skills Stop Improving##